juliafast/Boxplot/README.md

 # Boxplot

-The Boxplot package has been designed to allow users to create aestheticly pleasing and clean-looking boxplots.
-This package has specifically been designed for plotting numerical data across a variety of different categories.
-This package contains 1 function, the boxplot_numeric_category function, which plots a numeric variable across the categories of a categorical variable.
-This function also cleans the dataset before creating the boxplot by removing any NA values from the dataset.
-This function works for a variety of different datasets, as can be seen in the examples section of the documentation for the boxplot_numeric_category function, and in the examples section below.
+The Boxplot package allows users to create aesthetically pleasing and clean-looking boxplots.
+This package has specifically been designed for plotting a numerical variable across a variety of different categories contained in a categorical variable.
+The function contained in this package, the boxplot_numeric_category function, can be applied to a variety of different datasets, as can be seen in the examples section below.

 ## Installation